 At Prodigi, printing is at the heart of everything we do and every product we create.
 Each substrate is individually profiled for our printers, ensuring fantastically accurate and consistent reproduction.

-If you’re still unsure, we recommend sampling some different papers to see what works best for you.
+If you're still unsure, we recommend sampling some different papers to see what works best for you.
 Click here to order our sample pack which includes all our key substrates.